 Co-operative Education is a minimum of 9-weeks.
 The programme is one of three options that you can take in your final year.

 You will be mentored by a workplace supervisor and an AUT academic and will be encouraged to start the process of finding your placement from the beginning of your degree.
-The Business School provides assistance, hosting networking opportunities with employers and information sessions.
+The Business School provides assistance, hosting networking opportunities with employers and regular information and CV writing sessions throughout the year.

 This highly successful programme gives you a great start in the industry while still being able to get feedback from lecturers who help you analyse your experiences and performance.
 Employers value the fresh ideas and latest thinking that you bring to the organisation, and many offer permanent employment to their Co-operative Education students after graduating.